freifunk-gluon/gluon/docs/dev/basics.rst

 - Is the script doing more than just executing external commands? if so, use lua
 - Is the script parsing/editing json-data?
 If so, use lua for speed
+- When using sh, use jsonfilter instead of json_* functions for speed

+Code formatting may sound like a topic for the pedantic, however it helps if the code in the project is formatted in the same way.
+The following rules
+apply:

+- use tabs instead of spaces
+- trailing whitespaces must be eliminated